w30r/swingify/README.md

 # SWINGIFY
- swingify any song, ure welcome.
+ Swingify any song, ure welcome.

 ## HOW?
-swingThisSongFileThing = "NJcookie157"
+### swingThisSongFileThing
-tempoOfTheSong = 157
+### tempoOfTheSong

-Just changes those two things and make sure the file you're swingifyin' is in the root folder, then you're good to run the .py file.
+Just changes those two variables and make sure the file you're swingifyin' is in the root folder, then you're good to run the .py file.